Meridian Bankruptcy Attorneys

 Are you dealing with serious financial challenges in Meridian or elsewhere in Idaho?
 You are certainly not alone.
 While filing for personal bankruptcy is a big step, it may be the best path forward.
 Our Meridian, ID, personal bankruptcy lawyers can help you evaluate your options.
 Here is an overview of the two common forms of personal bankruptcy in Idaho:

-- Chapter 7 Bankruptcy: Chapter 7 is a liquidation process available to qualifying individuals in Idaho.
+- Chapter 7 Bankruptcy: Chapter 7 is a liquidation bankruptcy process available to qualifying individuals in Idaho.
 The bankruptcy trustee gathers and sells non-exempt property to pay creditors, although Idaho law provides exemptions for homesteads, vehicles, and personal property under Idaho Code Title 11, Chapter 6.
 Most unsecured debts (such as credit cards and medical bills) are discharged.
 You must satisfy the means test to be eligible for Chapter 7.
+Many people qualify for Chapter 7 bankruptcy.
+This option gives you a fresh start by eliminating overwhelming debt.
+The process typically takes three to four months.
+Our Meridian bankruptcy attorney handles all paperwork and court appearances.
+We protect your interests throughout the bankruptcy process.

 Business Bankruptcy